emerge-lang/compiler/roadmap.md

     * there should be ready-made open-source Erlang-like channel implementations in C that the stdlib can use, making it feasible to implement
     * This complicates lambda literals that capture values by reference.
 Is it possible to copy these?
-      Or should lambda literals that capture references have `readout` mutability to prevent them from being sent across threads?
+      Or should lambda literals that capture references have `read` mutability to prevent them from being sent across threads?
 This is important to get a decent WorkerThread/ForkJoinPool API.
     * On the matter of ForkJoin/WorkerThread: this would necessitate a Futures API:
       ```